Experience two of Yosemite National Park’s rivers for a thrilling whitewater rafting adventure.

 Don’t miss the boat on what to bring on your summer rafting adventure.
 Here are some tips from Steve Markle of OARS for your day on the river.

-- Warm layers, including a rain jacket, for cool mornings and cold river water.
+These include a rain jacket and a warm top layer for cool mornings and cold river water.

-- Sandals with a secure strap or an old pair of sneakers.
+Be sure to bring water sandals with a secure strap or an old pair of sneakers.
 Don’t bring flip-flops.
+Flip-flops will fall off and float down the river.

 For more information: